TSlaternator/WordsearchApp/README.md

-# Crossword Project
+# Wordsearch Project

-Crossword Project created for an assignment in the first year of my CS degree.
+Wordsearch Project created for an assignment in the first year of my CS degree.